N-Channel IGBT

 Dependencies

-To use this parameter, set the Thermal network parameter to `Specify junction and case thermal parameters' and the Thermal mass parameterization parameter to `By thermal mass'.
+To use this parameter, set the Thermal network parameter to Specify junction and case thermal parameters, and for the parameter Thermal mass parameterization the value By thermal mass.

 |